 For the teams that are planning on enjoying the Halloween festivities in person, read on as we share 8 ways you can celebrate Halloween in your office this year.

 A fun way to boost team morale and participation in your workplace is to hold an annual office Halloween costume competition!

 This requires some preparation, so you should let your team know in advance.
 To judge the competition, find a space in the office and let your dressed up employees strut their stuff in a parade!
-You can ask the entire team to vote for the most creative costume and/or funniest costume, and offer each winner a prize, like Hero Dollars!
+You can ask the entire team to vote for the most creative costume and/or funniest costume, and offer each winner a prize, like Hero Dollars through our engagement solution!